Anchormen/sql4es/README.md

 - USE: selects an index as its active
 - EXPLAIN SELECT: returns the Elasticsearch query performed

-The driver can be used from code or applications able to load drivers.
+The driver can be used from code or applications able to load the jdbc driver.
 It has been used succesfully with [sqlWorkbench/J](http://www.sql-workbench.net/) and [Squirrel](http://squirrel-sql.sourceforge.net/) on an Elasticsearch 2.1 cluster.

 **Not supported (yet)**

+* Offsets are not supported (OFFSET or LIMIT offset, number)
 * Fields with type 'nested' are not supported because this type requires different methods to query and retrieve data.
 * Parent child relationships are not supported.
 It is currently not possible to index or retrieve fields of this type.

 ### Usage